Skip to main content

 Heat sink in a PCB.

 Heat sinks maximize the surface area and airflow to dissipate heat.
-The surface area is increased by implementing pins or fins on the surface, and the airflow is done by using built-in cooling fans.
+The surface area is increased by implementing pins or fins on the surface, and the airflow is achieved by using built-in cooling fans.
 In some cases, heat sinks dissipate heat at a faster rate compared to heat spreaders.

 Heat Sink with Fins